gregorias/findata-transcoder/README.md

 ## Development

-This section is intended for developrs.
+This section is intended for developers.

 ### Dev environment setup